imaryannn/prioramail/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.

+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without explicit permission from the author.

 ## 👨‍💻 Author